cailyx/polyadenylation/README.md

 Here, then, we try to understand this stopping point by treating the growth of a poly(A) tail as essentially a polymer loop growing in size, whose configurational entropy and excluded volume effects are weighed at each additional A added against the enthalpic gains of 1) PABPs self-associating, 2) PABP-polyA binding, and 3) PAP-mPSF binding.

 crucially, the association rate of PABP will determine when we can treat the polyA as naked versus coated, each having different persistence lengths.
 We'll have
-* An, a loop of n number of A's that grows from one end at rate k;
+* An, a loop of n number of A's that grows from one end;
-* B, a poly(A)-binding protein that binds f number of A's (the footprint) with a specified Kd, k_on, and k_off
+* B, a poly(A)-binding protein.
+For now, just imagine that as n grows,

-This moreoever enables us to explore the effects of salt concentration, known to modulate the persistence length of charged polymers.
+We moreover explore the effects of salt concentration, known to modulate the persistence length of charged polymers.

+A few stages may be roughly sketched..
+* (left) - initially, the polymer is simply too short to be forced into a circle. i.e., the energy of it circularizing is infinitely high.
+* (middle) - there exists a point when the costs and gains of forming a loop are perfectly balanced.
+* (right) - the loop snaps open, as the cost of forming a loop again exceeds the gains.

 <img width="720" height="504" alt="cartoon" src="https://github.com/user-attachments/assets/8d35ea81-481f-441b-94f9-2197fddf712b" />

-3 stages of polyadenylation. we need to consider that for the first few nt, it's infinitely high energy to circularize.
-PAP has no choice but to be extended. this would exlpain A0 vs A50 gels!!!

 ## considerations
-It should be noted that it remains unclear whether such a physiologically relevant globule forms and if so what its structure is.
+It should be noted that it is unclear whether such a physiologically relevant globule forms and if so what its structure is.
 There are also other interesting possibilities for explaining tail length control.
 For example, evidence that the nuclear poly(A)-binding protein (PABPN1) exhibits phase separation adds the possibility of tail length control at the level of multiple polyA-PABPs in coordination.
 There are also not only additional poly(A)-binding proteins (incl. the cytoplasmic PABPCs) which may work in concert to control length, but also other mRNA processing and degradation factors (PABPN1 is involved in *hyper*adenylation-mediated decay).
-It might be studied whether these additional players influence tail length control inasmuch as they influence the polymer loop behavior described, although in general, the single-base, fairly cheap to build, and structurally dynamic poly(A) tail makes it a potential platform for additional, yet to be explored regulatory mechanisms.
+It might be studied whether these additional players influence tail length control inasmuch as they influence the polymer loop behavior described.

 #### future things to layer in, roughly in order of importance..
+* **the rate of tail length growth and the k_on/k_off of pabp**
 * A small but confusing detail that makes this story incomplete- does the PABP globule max out intrinsically or just exceed the energy of the PAP's interaction with the upstream protein complex, `breaking' it open? --> see if these things correspond.
 * how does a growing poly(A) actually structure itself (surely not a perfect circle)? how does PABP-binding alter this?
 * cooperativity of PABP binding.